Nottingham-CTU/REDCap-UI-Tweaker/README.md

 This will override the text displayed within the popup notification when a record is saved with data which violates data quality rules.
 This can be set separately for when data resolution workflow is *not* enabled and when it *is* enabled.

+### Hide equations on the data quality notification
+When real-time execution of data quality rules triggers the popup notification of rule violations, the rule logic code will be hidden by default.
+The user will have to click a 'show/hide logic' link to toggle the visibility of logic code.

 ### Use alternate status icons
 Replaces some of the record status icons so they can be more easily distinguished by people with